-The 10km coastline and particularly the stretch of beach from the mouth of the River Nanny to the sea wall at Mornington is one of the most popular recreational areas in the county and the Council will continue to work with local communities who regularly partake in clean ups of this area as well as litter control activities carried out by the Beach wardenincluding Dog Fouling.
+The Coastline is one of the most popular recreational areas in the county and the Council will continue to work with local communities who regularly partake in clean ups of this area as well as litter control activities carried out by the Litter and Beach Wardens.

-Cognisance will also be taken of any litter related recommendations arising from a new Beach Management Planwhich is currently being finalised for this amenity area.
+Cognisance will also be taken of any litter related recommendations arising from the Beach Management Plan.
 This includes increased bin capacity in Summer Season and additional big belly bins at the entrance to Bettystown Beach.
-A new community building at Seaview Terrace will include waste segregation units and residual litter bins.